azapi April 2025

 Abstract

 The Authorization API enables Policy Decision Points (PDPs) and Policy Enforcement Points (PEPs) to communicate authorization requests and decisions to each other without requiring knowledge of each other's inner workings.
 The Authorization API is served by the PDP and is called by the PEP.
 The Authorization API includes an Evaluation endpoint, which provides specific access decisions.
-Other endpoints may be added in the future for other scenarios, including searching for subjects or resources.
+Other endpoints may be added in the future for other scenarios, including searching for subjects, resources or actions.

 Table of Contents